Does Walmart Sell Raised Toilet Seats ?

 I know that choosing which pieces of equipment to buy for your elderly loved ones can get a little overwhelming, and then on top of that, choosing where to buy it.
 But with low tech equipment like raised toilet seats you can keep it simple and not look too far.

-Walmart has a range of over a hundred raised toilet seats from many of the most established brands.
+Walmart sells a range of over a hundred raised toilet seats from many of the most established brands.
 Their range has models of all the different types of raised toilet seat.

 Walmart has a large range of raised toilet seats on their website and stocks all the following types of seat –